-- 4.7 When new measures have been approved, the Committee may request the ACAG to conduct a post-assessment exercise using the criteria and mechanism contained in appendix 3 to identify issues that require special focus when implementing technical cooperation and assistance activities. - 4.8 A draft circular should be prepared describing the possible capacity-building implications and recommendations of a course of action, for consideration by the Organization, the membership and/or on industry.
+- 4.7 When new measures have been approved, the Committee may request ACAG to conduct a post-assessment exercise using the criteria and mechanism contained in appendix 3 to identify issues requiring special focus when implementing technical cooperation and assistance activities. - 4.8 Prepare a draft circular communicating possible capacity-building implications and recommendations of a course of action for consideration by the Organization, the membership and/or industry.

-5 TERMS OF REFERENCE OF THE ACAG
+5 TERMS OF REFERENCE OF ACAG

-- 5.1 In conducting its assessment of capacity-building, the ACAG should be guided by the following terms of reference: - .1 consider a preliminary assessment of capacity-building and technical assistance actions; - .2 conduct an assessment and, when new measures have been approved, a post-assessment, of the capacity-building actions that may be included in the technical assistance or technical cooperation required by Administrations for the implementation of the instrument; - .3 in consultation with the industry and non-governmental organizations, conduct an assessment and, on implementing new measures, a post-assessment, of the capacity-building actions that may be required or expected of the shipping industry for the implementation of the instrument; and - .4 advise the Committee of the implications for capacity-building relating to a new instrument or a proposed amendment to an existing instrument, whichever is being considered.
+- 5.1 In conducting assessment of capacity-building, the ACAG should be guided by the following: - .1 consider the preliminary assessment of capacity-building and technical assistance actions; - .2 make an assessment and, when new measures have been approved, a post-assessment of the capacity-building actions that may include technical assistance or technical cooperation required by Administrations for the implementation of the instrument; - .3 in consultation with the industry and non-governmental organizations, make an assessment and, when implementing new measures, a post-assessment of the capacity-building actions that may be required or expected of the shipping industry for the implementation of the instrument; and - .4 advise the Committee of the implications for capacity-building relating to a new instrument or the proposed amendment to existing instrument, whichever is being considered.